 Financial assets and financial liabilities are recognised in the Prospective Consolidated Statement of Financial Position when the Group becomes a party to the contractual provisions of the financial instrument.
-They are initially recognised at fair value plus transaction costs.
+They are initially recognised at fair value plus transaction costs that are attributable to the acquisition of the financial asset or financial liability.